 Got Critical Thinking?

-In the United States, 46 states have adopted the Common Core State Standards (CCSS).
+In the United States, 45 states have adopted the Common Core State Standards (CCSS).
 As yet, there are no "content standards" for History-Social Science regarding which events, topics or themes all American students should examine about the human condition.
 Currently, there are only reading and writing standards for literacy in history.
-The bottom line for reading and writing is reasoning skills where students demonstrate clear understanding of logic and evidence.
+With pages of itemized standards, the ultimate literacy goal is reasoning skills where students demonstrate clear understanding using logic and evidence.
+Reasoning skills include decision-making and problem-solving.
+It's all about critical thinking.

 Our Bold Claim:

-As outlined in our overviews of Four Worlds of History and Case Teaching & Analytical Tools, we have a different model -- a new paradigm -- for teaching and learning social sciences, grades 6-12.
-As students achieve better understanding of content and concepts, they acquire the vocabulary and background knowledge they need to be better readers and writers -- better thinkers.
-In the 4WH model, complex content and basic literacy are merged as one authentic process.
-In this sense, we have developed new tools to support and deepen critical thinking.
+As outlined in our overviews of Four Worlds of History and Case Teaching & Analytical Tools, we have a different model -- a new paradigm -- for teaching and learning social sciences.
+As students achieve better understanding of concepts and dynamics, they acquire the vocabulary and background knowledge they need to be better readers and writers -- better thinkers.
+In the 4W model, complex content and basic literacy are merged as one authentic process.

 Karen West's 6th grade class of Developing Readers and Writers (DRW) were able to build their skills in expository reading and writing as part of increasing their understanding of history concepts and dynamics.
-From the state test, Karen attributed her students’ gains in English Language Arts to her history teaching… because 4WH focuses on active reading toward clear writing, allowing students to build vocabulary authentically—in context.
-4WH gave her students a frame -- the structural support they never had before -- so they could naturally infer concepts, i.e. social science factors.
-These factors are found again and again, reinforcing learning and layering understanding.
-Students improved reading and writing through systematic support for critical thinking— e.g. inference, relationships, logic, significance and evaluation.
+From the state test, Karen attributed her students’ gains in English Language Arts to her history teaching… because 4W focuses on active reading toward clear writing, allowing students to build vocabulary authentically—in context.
+4W gives students a frame -- the structural support they never had before -- so they can naturally infer concepts, i.e. social science factors.
+These factors of the human condition are found again and again, reinforcing learning and layering understanding.
+Students improve reading and writing through systematic support for content-rich critical thinking— e.g. inference, relationships, logic, significance and evaluation.

 - Center for Active Learning in International Studies